mattriley/agile-avatars/README-TEMPLATE.md

 ## Modules

-During initialisation, all source files comprising a module are loaded and aggregated into a plain object graph.
-This is helpful for shifting our mental model from files to modules.
-Each module has a clear purpose and relationships between modules are explicitly defined.
+The application is composed of architectural components called modules.
+Each directory under `src` is a module, with `components` and `services` being examples.
+Modules __do not__ reference other modules using file references.
+Rather, the application begins with an initialisation process where modules are composed using a functional programming technique called partial function application.
 See [Initialisation](#initialisation) for more details.

+Following is a complete list of modules.

 <%- modules %>